hassio-addons/addon-ssh/README.md

 Got questions?
 Got some unexpected behavior caused by this plugin?

-Please [open an issue on our GitHub repository][issues] and we'll do our best to help you out.
+Please [open an issue on our GitHub repository][issues] and we will do our best to help you out.

 ## Credits

-A big shout out to the following people, without them this add-on wasn't possible:
+A big shout out to the following people, without them this add-on was not
+possible:

 - The team & community of [Home Assistant][home-assistant] for developing such an excellent home automation toolkit

 Thank you all!